Litaa/skincare-recommender-system-with-collaborative-filtering/README.md

 # skincare-recommender-system-with-collaborative-filtering

-This project aims to build recommender system using collaborative filtering method.
+This repository contains about building recommender system using collaborative filtering method.